 If you think of sex as an inconvenience or something that you're too tired to do, you're never going to be in the mood.
 Similarly, if you think about sex as an obligation or have thoughts that your partner will be upset or not love you if you don't have sex, you are also never going to feel very sexy about it.
 Society teaches women especially that their job is to have sex with men to keep them happy—so there can be a lot of anxiety around saying no.

 On the other hand, some of us tend to blame our partner for not "making us feel sexy."
 But someone else's behavior isn't what makes you feel sexy or not.
 It's how you're thinking about it.
 If you think, "I know I should have sex, but I'm just so tired" or "I don't want to have sex, but my partner will be mad if I don't," there's nothing they can do to "make" you feel different.
 The change has to start inside your brain.

-- If you want to feel OK declining: "It's OK for my partner to feel disappointed about not having sex; disappointment isn't fatal."
+- If you want to feel OK declining: "It's OK to not want sex sometimes, and it's OK for my partner to feel disappointed about not having sex.
+Disappointment isn't fatal."

 - If you want to motivate yourself: "This will feel great once we get going.
 It's just like going to the gym—I might not feel like going at first, but I'm always glad I did."

 - If you want to have more desire for your partner: The specific thought will depend on you and your partner, but practice looking for things you find sexy about them.
 Think about how you used to feel when you did have active sexual desire for them, and bring up those memories or thoughts and relive them on purpose.